ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. If the required biometric quality is not achieved while a registration officer is capturing biometrics of an individual (e.g., missing finger(s)), then the system mandates to capture a biometric exception for that individual.
 1. Captures and stores the transaction details for audit purpose (except PII data).

-#### K. Capture an individual's face photograph and exception photograph.
+#### I. Capture an individual's face photograph and exception photograph.
 When a registration officer opts to capture photo of an individual, the system initiates a photo capture and performs the following steps:
 1. Validates that an on-boarded camera is connected to the machine.
    * If an on-boarded camera is not found, displays an error message.